greenrobot/EventBus/README.md

  [![Build Status](https://travis-ci.org/greenrobot/EventBus.svg?branch=master)](https://travis-ci.org/greenrobot/EventBus)

-EventBus in 4 steps
+EventBus in 3 steps
 -------------------
 1. Define events:<br/>
 <code>public class MessageEvent { /* Additional fields if needed */ }</code><br/><br/>
+2. Prepare subscribers<br/>
-2. Register your subscriber (in your onCreate or in a constructor):<br/>
+Register your subscriber (in your onCreate or in a constructor):<br/>
 <code>eventBus.register(this);</code><br/><br/>
-3. Declare your subscribing method<br/>
+Declare your subscribing method:<br/>
 <code>@Subscribe</code><br/>
 <code>public void onEvent(AnyEventType event) {/* Do something */};</code><br/><br/>
-4. Post events:<br/>
+3. Post events:<br/>
 <code>eventBus.post(event);</code>

+This [getting started guide](http://greenrobot.org/eventbus/documentation/how-to-get-started/) shows these 3 steps in more detail.

 Add EventBus to your project
 ----------------------------
-EventBus is available on Maven Central.
 Please ensure that you are using the latest version by [checking here](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.greenrobot%22%20AND%20a%3A%22eventbus%22)

 Gradle:
 ```